Corvimae/PlumeVN/README.md

 width: The width of the rectangle
 height: The height of the rectangle
-baseColor: The background color
+fillColor: The background color
-borderColor: The border color.
+strokeColor: The border color.
 If no borderColor is specified, no border is drawn.

 ####UIString